Clemix37/js-projects/README.md

 ### Memory Game

 The game plays a set of instructions and you have to repeat it in the same order.

+### Task Manager

+You can add lists with colors, tasks with statuses, tags etc.
+Drag and drop tasks inside lists, change display view.